 Differences between fixed and adjustable loans

-You can choose a fixed-rate loan in order to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call The Mortgage Exchange Service LLC at 703.255-5810 for details.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call The Mortgage Exchange Service LLC at 7032555810 for details.

-Most Adjustable Rate Mortgages feature this cap, which means they won't increase above a specified amount in a given period.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent per year, even if the underlying index goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that ensures your payment won't go above a fixed amount in a given year.
-In addition, almost all ARMs have a "lifetime cap" — this cap means that your rate won't exceed the capped percentage.
+Most ARMs feature this cap, which means they can't go up over a certain amount in a given period.
+Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
+Sometimes an ARM features a "payment cap" which guarantees that your payment can't increase beyond a fixed amount in a given year.
+Additionally, almost all adjustable programs feature a "lifetime cap" — your interest rate will never exceed the cap percentage.

-ARMs most often have their lowest rates toward the beginning.
-They usually guarantee that interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are often best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who will sell their house or refinance before the initial lock expires.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust.
+These loans are often best for people who expect to move within three or five years.
+These types of adjustable rate programs most benefit people who will sell their house or refinance before the initial lock expires.

-Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to remain in the house for any longer than the initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up if they can't sell or refinance with a lower property value.
+Most borrowers who choose ARMs do so because they want to get lower introductory rates and do not plan to stay in the home for any longer than the introductory low-rate period.
+ARMs can be risky when property values decrease and borrowers cannot sell their home or refinance their loan.